Stone

 Automated decision-making

 Stone's Cloud AI generates recommended workout sessions and parses your freeform Quick Log notes.
-These are decisions made by an automated system (xAI Grok via Stone's Worker).
+These are decisions made by an automated system (xAI Grok via Stone's backend).

 Data retention